backstage/backstage/docs/features/search/declarative-integration.md

 yarn add @backstage/plugin-catalog @backstage/plugin-search
 ```

-The `Search` plugin depends on the `Catalog API`, that's is the reason we have to install the ` @backstage/plugin-catalog` package too.
+The `Search` plugin depends on the `Catalog API`, that's the reason we have to install the ` @backstage/plugin-catalog` package too.

 ### Extensions